Learn · Fees

 Are eBay fees cheaper than Amazon?

 It depends on the product. eBay has no fixed per-unit fulfillment fee, so it's often cheaper on low-priced items than Amazon FBA.
 But eBay charges its percentage on shipping and tax too, and you handle fulfillment yourself, so the comparison is product-specific.
+Run both fee structures against your actual item before deciding where to list.
+Fees aren't the whole of Amazon vs eBay for sellers either: Amazon usually wins on volume for new, branded, replenishable goods, eBay wins on used, vintage, and parts, and eBay's faster payout cycle is worth real money if your cash is tied up in inventory.

 How can I reduce my eBay selling fees?

 Subscribe to the right Store tier for your volume, maintain Top Rated/above-standard performance to avoid the surcharge, skip unnecessary listing upgrades, and keep Promoted Listings ad rates disciplined.
 Each lever lowers your effective percentage.
+Reviewing your Store tier quarterly matters too, since a tier that paid for itself in Q4 can be a net cost in slow months.

 Does eBay charge a fee if my item doesn't sell?